 Ø Silk Route Expedition

-- To initiate market-oriented and industry based research projects.
+- To initiate market-oriented and industry-based research projects.

-- To initiate an integrated multi-disciplinary collaborative research projects on rational resource management in Central Asia with relevant Area Study Centres of India, Central Asia and the West.
+- To initiate integrated multi-disciplinary collaborative research projects on rational resource management in Central Asia with relevant Area Study Centres of India, Central Asia and the West.

 - To complete the inter-disciplinary projects of the Centre entitled Silk Route: Relevance and Revival.

 - To carry forward the archaeological survey of pre-historic sites of Kashmir.

 - To focus on the translation work of rare Persian, Arabic and Sanskrit Manuscripts (MSS).